CirightSoftware/pba-client/bower_components/angular-swipe/README.md

 ## Known issues and workarounds

 * ng-swipe-up and ng-swipe-down uses preventDefault when you start swiping.
 This prevents clicks from giving focus to input fields.
 Adding a `noPreventDefault` class to these elements will not preventDefault when the swipe start on them and thus allow clicks to work.

+* When embedding a Google map you might want to prevent a swipe event specifically inside the map.
+You can do that by adding the `noStartDrag` class to the Google map HTML element